aubreymoore/logurutest/README.md

 uv run main.py
 ```

-Note that The following code module1.py and module2.py can be executed indepentently as scripts and they will continue to append messages to logurutest.log.
+Note that module1.py and module2.py can be executed indepentently as scripts and they will continue to append messages to logurutest.log.

 Terminal commands:
 ```